 Positive Self-Talk + Affirmations

 What we say to ourselves can have a positive or negative impact on our mental health.
 One thing that has been huge for me is affirmations.
-There are many online to choose from and read out loud daily, or you can write down your own.

 The more I say affirmations, the better I feel.
 When you’re consistently pouring positivity into your life, it’s hard to stay in a negative headspace.